ethereum/fe/spec/index.md

 - base type values
 - pointers to sequence type values

-The size of values stored on the stack must not exceed 256 bits.
+The size of each value stored on the stack must not exceed 256 bits.
 Since all base types are less than or equal to 256 bits in size, we store them on the stack.
 Pointers to values stored in memory may also be stored on the stack.

 Example: